vwkd/kit/documentation/docs/01-routing.md

 ### Endpoints

-An endpoint is an API that runs only during SSR on the server.
-It can be accessed from a page using the [`load`](#loading) function and the custom `fetch` wrapper.
-Endpoints are the place to do things like access databases or APIs that require private credentials or return data that lives on a machine in your production network.
+Endpoints run only during SSR on the server.
 An endpoint doesn't exist as a resource at a URL on the network.
+It can be accessed from a page using the custom `fetch` wrapper in the [`load`](#loading) function.

+Endpoints are used to provide data from APIs that require private credentials or data on the server itself like databases.

-During SSR its response is saved into the generated page.
+During SSR the response to a fetch to an endpoint from the `load` function in a page is saved into the generated page.
 The runtime on the client then emulates the response to the page as if the resource actually existed at the URL.
 For more details, see [`load`](#loading) function.

 Endpoints return JSON by default, though may also return data in other formats.